omegaGreeNya/StatusBot/README.md

 # Usage:
 First, you will need to specify bot settings (currently for telegram).
-Open config.json and edit token field with your bot token value.
-Also, make sure that telegramUsage = true, otherwise telegram-side would not be enabled.
+Open `config.json` and edit `token` field with your bot token value.
+Also, make sure that `telegramUsage = true`, otherwise telegram-side would not be enabled.

 After that you can enable bot with:
 `StatusBot-exe`.
 Enter `help`, to get the help message.